stevezieglerva/www.nerdthoughts.net/_drafts/devopsdays-rdu-2019.md

 Here's what I liked:
 - DevOps is about culture and lean processes as much as technology
-- A fast DevOps approach and pipeline will be useless if ideas/projects are approved on an annual budgeting cycle and a Change Control Board only meets quartlerly
+- A fast DevOps approach and pipeline will be useless if ideas/projects are approved on an annual budgeting cycle or a Change Control Board only meets quartlerly
 - The We Believe hypothesis template.
 I've seen this before in design thinking workshops and it was nice to see someone else recommend it.
-This is a great simple way to plan a test of a hyptohesis.
+This is a great simple way to test a hyptohesis.

 ```
 We believe that: [doing this]